stephenfletchtek/stephenfletchtek/README.md

 ## Before Makers

 :gear: I worked assiduously to fill knowledge and skill gaps.
-For back-end development I built a web app using Python 3, Django, and Ruby.
+For back-end development I built a web app using Python 3, and Django.
 I also practiced working with APIs and OAUTH 2.0 for one of my personal home automation projects; and have grown my understanding of common web security risks (e.g. OWASP Top 10).

 ## Next